abheetkansal/Learning-Portfolio--Artifact-7/readme.md

 ## Acknowledgments

-I would like to thank [list any individuals or organizations] for their valuable contributions, support, and inspiration throughout my learning journey in linear programming.
+I would like to thank MATH 441 course team for their valuable contributions, support, and inspiration throughout my learning journey in linear programming.

 ## Future Work